Ritikajain18/Fruit-Classifier/README.md

 # 🍎 Fruit Classifier 🍌
 This project aims to use the classification approach of Machine Learning.
-Trained on 300 iamges of apples and bananas.
+Trained on 300 images of apples and bananas.
 The link to the dataset has been attached and can be used similarly.

 # Tech/Framework used
 - Python